moderepo/bizstack-console-plugin-samples/README.md

           This works and the route config doesn't need the complicated `dynamicProps` settings to get the `userId` from the `route` source type.
           HOWEVER, this will make the `UserInfo` component not reusable in any other places because it assumes the `userId` exist in the route param.
 We can't use this component in a page like this http://bizconsole.domain/projects/1234/custom/my_custom_page?userId=1111.
           For that URL, the `userId` is specified in the `search` param.
-Therefore, it is recommended that components don't try to get prop values itself but get it through the `props` interface.
+This is fine if the component is implemented for 1 specific use case and there is no plan on reusing it for other places or project.
+But to have the component reusable, it is recommended that components don't try to get prop values itself but get it through the `props` interface.
+The component should not be aware of where the values of its' props are from.
+It only need to care that the required props values are passed to it from the parent container and use them.
           This is how component should be implemented

           ```
           interface UserInfoProps {